Matlhatse95kk/Library-Management-System/README.md

 # Library Management System (MySQL)

 ## Description
-This project is a simple relational database for managing a library's books, members, and borrowing records.
-It uses MySQL to define a normalized schema with constraints and relationships.
+This project defines a comprehensive MySQL database schema for managing a library system.
+It includes core entities like books, members, and borrowing records, and expands the functionality with categories, authors, publishers, fines, and staff.

 ---

 ## Features
-- Manage books with details like title, author, ISBN, and publication year.
+- Track books, categorized by genre and linked to authors and publishers.
-- Track library members and their contact information.
+- Manage library members and staff separately.
-- Record book borrow and return events for each member.
+- Record borrowing history and track late return fines.
+- Normalize author and publisher data to reduce redundancy.

 ---

-## How to Set Up
+## The to Set Up

-### Using MySQL CLI or Workbench:
+### By Using MySQL CLI or Workbench:
 1. Open MySQL or a GUI like MySQL Workbench.
 2. Run the SQL script `library_management.sql`.